briefscript logo

 Several things happened after I joined the two lists.

-• The scheme I had outlined for Classical Briefscript came in for much needed criticism as regards its use of consonants, and thus got modified.
+1. The scheme I had outlined for Classical Briefscript came in for much needed criticism as regards its use of consonants and was thus modified.

-• I have became and remain very disenchanted with the bigotry and bitterness of IAL politics.
-I have no intention or promoting Classical Briefscript or any other language as an IAL (The menu option "My view of IALs" gives more detail).
+2. I became and remain very disenchanted with the bigotry and bitterness of IAL politics.
+I had no intention of promoting Classical Briefscript as an IAL nor shall I ever promote any other language as an IAL.

-• The term 'briefscript' got abbreviated by some to BrSc (which I also adopted but continued to pronounce the abbreviation as 'briefscript').
+3. The term 'briefscript' became abbreviated by some to BrSc (which I also adopted but continued to pronounce the abbreviation as 'briefscript').

-• It became apparent, however, that the abbreviations BrSc, BrScA and BrScB were not only awkard to type but also were being taken a the actual names of the languages and being given all sorts of pronunciations!
-This was clearly unsatisfactory and in January 2005 the abbreviations BrSc, BrScA and BrScB were abandoned:
+5. It became apparent, however, that the abbreviations BrSc, BrScA and BrScB were not only awkward to type but also were being taken as the actual names of the languages and being given all sorts of pronunciations!
+This was clearly unsatisfactory and in January 2005 the abbreviations BrSc, BrScA and BrScB were abandoned; I wrote:

 I propose that: